okweipeng/building-a-movie-recommender-system/README.md

-# Build a Simple Recommender System
+# Build a Simple Recommender System; Movies

 # Overview
 A content-based movie recommendation system designed to suggest movies based on features like genre, story, and lead studio.
 It leverages TF-IDF (Term Frequency-Inverse Document Frequency) and Cosine Similarity to evaluate and recommend movies with similar characteristics.